dsmv/sdaccel/README.md

 There are three test class:
 * *TF_CheckTransferOut* - check data transfer from HOST to device
 * *TF_CheckTransferIn*  - check data transfer from device to HOST
-* *TF_CheckTransferInOut* - check data trnasfer for path: HOST-device-HOST
+* *TF_CheckTransferInOut* - check data transfer for path: HOST-device-HOST

 (only TF_CheckTransferOut is released now)